Do you know how to read a stopwatch?

-- So, if you see “5” and “15” on a stopwatch, that means that 5 minutes and 15 seconds have passed since the stopwatch was started.
+- So, if you see “5” and “15” on a stopwatch, that means that 5 minutes and 15 seconds have passed since the stopwatch started.

-Tips for reading a stopwatch
+Quick Tips for reading a stopwatch

 Reading a stopwatch can be tricky, but there are a few tips that can help.

 First, make sure that the stopwatch is in the correct mode.
 Some stopwatches have multiple modes, such as lap time and split time, so you need to make sure that you’re in the right one.

 Third, be aware of the start/stop button.
 Make sure that you know which button starts and stops the timer so that you don’t accidentally reset it.